sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/lifecycle-state-transforms.md

 </details>

-### Check if End Date Is Within 7 Days
+### Check whether end date is within 7 days

-As the next part of this transform we will check that the `end_date` attribute is less than 7 days from now.
-We will also use `dateCompare`, `dateFormat` and `dateMath` for this comparison.
+Once you have ensured that the `end_date` is in fact in the past, the next step is to check whether the `end_date` is fewer than 7 days away, 7-25 days days away, or more than 25 days away, to determine their exact lifecycle states.
+Start by checking whether the `end_date` is fewer than 7 days away.
+You will again use `dateCompare`, `dateFormat`, and `dateMath` for this comparison.

-On line 27, we use the dateMath operation to add 7 days to the current date `now+7d`.
-We pull in the end date the same as before and convert both to ISO8601 for comparison.
+On line 27, use the `dateMath` operation to add 7 days to the current date: `now+7d`.
+It pulls in the `end_date` the same way it did before, and it converts both dates to the `ISO8601` format for comparison.

-On line 34-36, we use the comparison operator less than or equal to `lte`.
-Using the result from the previous check, if the end_date is not in the past and is less than 7 days out then our end date is between 0-7 days.
+Lines 34-36 use the comparison operator less than or equal to: `lte`.
+This uses the result from the previous check to ensure that if the `end_date` is not in the past and that it is also fewer than 7 days away, the `end_date` will indeed occur in the 0-7 days range.
+This would result in the identity's `inactivePendingTermination` lifecycle state.

 <details>
     <summary>Show Transform</summary>